 See the table below for the Spending Rate Analysis.
-Train for Jobs SA enrollment ended in to pay tuition and to earn stipends while in class.
-Out of the \$55m allocated from the City's charge of implementing the program.
+Train for Jobs SA enrollment ended in December 2021; however, participants are continuing their training and as such, are continuing to pay tuition and to earn stipends while in class.
+Out of the \$55m allocated from the City's General Fund for Train for Jobs SA, 99.9% of the monies are committed to agency partners in charge of implementing the program.